research-ag/icrc-84/icrc-84.md

 * the ICRC-1 ledger does not support ICRC-2
 * the user's wallet does not support ICRC-2 (currently most wallets)
 * the user wants to make a deposit directly from an exchange

-## Open questions

-Shall we offer a function for a user to "burn" his credits?

-Shall we offer a function for a user to retrieve history such as a log of credit/debit events?